Move-in Fees, Costs and Requirements for Property Rentals

 - 3. Screening process: Property Owners look for tenants who demonstrate a desire and ability to pay the rent, conform with terms of the lease and respect their neighbors’ property and right to quiet enjoyment of their own homes.
 To assist them in that process, we will require your permission to run a credit report, call your current and past property owners for references and review other documentation, including your government-issued photo ID, pay stubs and/or bank statements.
 Please be prepared to provide this information if you decide to apply.
 If you have a Section 8 voucher, please bring along the Request for Tenancy Approval form and contact information for the issuing agency.

 - 4. Application: Here is a link to our online application There is a $30.00 application credit report fee payable when you apply.
+Most landlords require that applications be accompanied by a deposit of 1/2 month’s rent.
+Please ask your Rental Agent if this applies to you.

 - 5. Broker Fees: Be sure to ask whether we will charge you a Broker fee if you rent the apartment.
 Typically, we charge a Broker Fee of ½ of one month’s rent, payable when you apply and 100% refundable until the property owner accepts your application.
 If a Broker Fee is payable, we will ask you to review and sign a Broker Fee Disclosure Form when we meet you at the property.